orblivion/ntfy/.sandstorm/README.md

 - [ ] Does private info get sent to the ntfy server?
 - [ ] See what happens if I use multiple API URLs
 - [ ] Try moving to a new ntfy grain, see how Android apps respond
+- [ ] Do UnifiedPush messages get cached?
+Are there any other differences with UP?

 # Future